Department for Work and Pensions (Electronic File retention) Bill

 Overview

-This bill aims to exempt the Department for Work and Pensions (DWP) from the legal requirement to keep physical copies of benefit claim documents if electronic records are maintained in an approved format.
-This simplifies record-keeping and potentially reduces costs for the DWP.
+This bill aims to exempt the Department for Work and Pensions (DWP) from the legal requirement to keep physical copies of documents relating to benefit claims.
+The DWP will only need to maintain electronic records, provided these are stored in an approved format.

 Description